 I have heard for the first time about the Litchi APP 6 months ago, when I reviewed the Phantom 3 Advanced quadcopter.
 At that time I wanted to learn how to pilot the quad through the DJI GO APP because I was reticent with third-party applications.
 Later I read that APPs like Litchi enable some pretty cool features that are not available on the manufacturer tool.
 So I started to search for the best APP for my DJI Phantom quad.
 I found out that FlyLitchi is one of the most complex and popular ones.

 Along with the Phantom 4, DJI introduced object tracking feature.
 Although many were charmed by this new technology, IMO it is only a software trick.
 Object tracking does not require additional hardware or sensor, it is just an enhancement of the drone APP.
-Thanks to Litchi, in short time object tracking became available for the Phantom 3 series too.
+Thanks to Litchi, in a short time object tracking, became available for the Phantom 3 series too.

-In my opinion, a powerful APP is the thing that can make the difference between a generic quadcopter and a truly smart drone.
+In my opinion, a powerful APP is a thing that can make the difference between a generic quadcopter and a truly smart drone.
 For example, my XK X380 is as good as any Phantom 3 quad in terms of flight parameters, but without Litchi can’t perform any trick like follow-me or panorama photography.